omar-ahm/HoriSEOn-Challenge-Code-Refactor/README.md

 The main objective of this project was to anyalse and refactor an existing code base to incorporates semantic HTML, a logical HTML structure that demonstrates improved accessability attributes for images and icon.

-The CSS files was then analysed and refactored to conform to improvements in basic code and removing unecessary or duplicated elements.
+Analyse the CSS file and refactor to conform to improvements in basic code and removing unecessary or duplicated elements.

 ## Project